What is Stock Music? (Ultimate Guide)

 Stock Music Libraries = Production Music Libraries

-Some free stock music sites offer free tracks under a creative commons license.
+Some free stock music sites offer free tracks under a Creative Commons license.

 Below, I selected four of the best stock music libraries for you to get started.

-Audiojungle
+1. Audiojungle

 Audiojungle music tracks are quality-checked and approved by a community of composers and authors on the platform.
 Thanks to their forum, it’s a vast community where customers can directly message the composers and where communication flows.